 Make sure to finally reveal the right answer and confirm who (if anyone) earns a point from the turn.
 The team with the most points at the end of the game wins.

-This game, called Jumping for Joy, is incredibly fun for students of all ages because it allows you and your students to have a good discussion about grammar.
+This game is incredibly fun for students of all ages because it allows you and your students to have a good discussion about grammar.

 Before the game, brainstorm several sentences that have one verb in the sentence – be it linking verb or helping verb or action verb, there should be one main verb that is the predicate of the sentence.